 CET Journal (1991-1996) | The CET Conversation | CET Email Discussion List | CET Blog (NEW)

-Nichols and the Hortons wrote in the editorial of the flagship issue, ?hough we are interested in offering a critique of the contemporary world, our greatest emphasis will be on building the new culture here and now in whatever small ways we can? we are particularly interested in exploring possible affinities between disparate voices (Catholic Worker radicals, traditionalist conservatives, Greens) which, consciously or not, affirm Catholic social principles.?
-As should be obvious, all of this leaves considerable room for debate, which we hope to encourage.?
+Nichols and the Hortons wrote in the editorial of the flagship issue, “Though we are interested in offering a critique of the contemporary world, our greatest emphasis will be on building the new culture here and now in whatever small ways we can… we are particularly interested in exploring possible affinities between disparate voices (Catholic Worker radicals, traditionalist conservatives, Greens) which, consciously or not, affirm Catholic social principles.
+As should be obvious, all of this leaves considerable room for debate, which we hope to encourage.”

-However, it had created a group of Catholics self-identified as ?aelum Et Terra? types, who continue the dialogue begun by the editors of the journal.?
-This dialogue goes on in the list created by Catholic Worker Robert Waldrop and in occasional newsletters edited by Christopher Zehnder and David Alexander.?
-As most of the discussion goes on these days by word of mouth, we feel it appropriate to title it ?he Conversation.?
+However, it had created a group of Catholics self-identified as “Caelum Et Terra” types, who continue the dialogue begun by the editors of the journal.
+This dialogue goes on in the list created by Catholic Worker Robert Waldrop and in occasional newsletters edited by Christopher Zehnder and David Alexander.
+As most of the discussion goes on these days by word of mouth, we feel it appropriate to title it “The Conversation.”

 C&T Journal * Heaven & Earth Newsletter * C&T Email Discussion List